Wildlife Artist of the Year 2021

-David Shepherd Wildlife Foundation (DSWF) is delighted to bring you our global Wildlife Artist of the Year 2021 competition and exhibition during May to June this year.
+David Shepherd Wildlife Foundation (DSWF) was delighted to bring you our global Wildlife Artist of the Year 2021 competition and exhibition during May to June this year.

-Due to the global pandemic, our world has dramatically changed and so must we.
-DSWF is therefore evolving to end extinction by creating an interactive, pioneering, and far-reaching virtual Wildlife Artist of the Year 2021 exhibition featuring all shortlisted artworks using the latest technology.
+Due to the global pandemic, our world has dramatically changed and so did we.
+DSWF evolved to end extinction by creating an interactive, pioneering, and far-reaching virtual Wildlife Artist of the Year 2021 exhibition featuring all shortlisted artworks using the latest technology.

-This new virtual platform launching this year, will allow for greater interaction, reach, and exposure for wildlife art and the wildlife warriors who enter and commit to giving back to the animals and landscapes which grace their canvases.
-With newly curated content and artist highlights, you will explore the 2021 exhibition in a truly interactive and unique way.
-Our new virtual show will transport you to the plains of Africa, the mountains of Asia, or the depths of the darkest oceans to celebrate the natural world in a way never seen before.
+This new virtual platform launched this year, allowed for greater interaction, reach, and exposure for wildlife art and the wildlife warriors who enter and commit to giving back to the animals and landscapes which grace their canvases.

 With nature as our inspiration, we must adapt to survive these unprecedented times.
-The fate of our Foundation and wildlife depend on it, and every entry into the competition and artwork sold will help us in our fight to turn the tide on extinction.
+The fate of our Foundation and wildlife depend on it, and every entry into the competition and artwork sold helped us in our fight to turn the tide on extinction.

-We are asking our devoted community of wildlife artists to pick up their brushes, easels and pencils to help us create the most viewed and significant Wildlife Artist of the Year to date, for the sake of the world’s precious wildlife and the future of this much-celebrated competition.
+We asked our community of wildlife artists to pick up their brushes, easels and pencils to help us create the most viewed and significant Wildlife Artist of the Year to date, for the sake of the world’s precious wildlife and the future of this much-celebrated competition.
 The art community delivered over 2000 stunning artworks, making the judging process particularly tough.

-Shortlisted artworks for the exhibition will be selected by an expert judging panel, which includes DSWF’s very first Art Patron and world-renowned wildlife artist, Emily Lamb.
-Winning artists will receive generous cash prizes donated by our dedicated sponsors, the most recent of which is the Elizabeth Hosking Prize for Watercolour sponsored by Elizabeth Hosking.
+Shortlisted artworks for the exhibition were selected by an expert judging panel, which included DSWF’s very first Art Patron and world-renowned wildlife artist, Emily Lamb.